We analyzed 210 interview reviews for Supply Chain Co-Op from various job sites, social network groups and forums.

 Why do employers ask this question?

-It’s because they want to know that they’re hiring someone who can think on their feet and who is resilient when facing challenges.
+It is designed to help the interviewer understand your problem solving and decision making skills.
+They want to know that they’re hiring someone who can think on their feet and who is resilient when facing challenges.

 About Yourself